-- (1) A student may extend this time period to four years (eight semesters) by taking a reduced course load or pursuing an extended scheduling option. - (2) A student may also extend this time period by requesting a leave of absence.
-The Registrar may grant leaves of absence, other than medical leaves of absence, for two semesters; all other requests for leaves of absence must be addressed to the Committee on Standards.
-Under no circumstances will the Committee on Standards grant a request for a leave of absence, including a medical leave of absence, that extends the period of study beyond seven years. - (3) A student pursuing the accelerated scheduling option must also complete a minimum of six semesters.
-(For purposes of this regulation, a summer session will count as one semester.) - c.
+- (5) Legislative Clinic. - (6) Vermont Law Review and the Vermont Journal of Environmental Law. - (7) Non-law courses and courses not approved for JD credit. - 6.
+Residence Requirement - a.
+Three years "residence" (six semesters) is required for the JD degree.
+To receive residence credit for a particular semester, the student must receive credit for at least 10 hours (the minimum course load). - b.
+The usual period of study to obtain the JD degree is three years (six semesters). - (1) A student may extend this time period to four years (eight semesters) by taking a reduced course load or pursuing an extended scheduling option. - (2) A student may also extend this time period by requesting a leave of absence.
+The Registrar may grant leaves of absence, other than medical leaves of absence, for two semesters; all other requests for leaves of absence, other than medical leaves of absence, must be addressed to the Committee on Standards.
+The Deputy Vice Dean for Academic Affairs may grant requests for medical leaves of absence upon submission of appropriate documentation.
+Under no circumstances will a request for a leave of absence, including a medical leave of absence, be granted that extends the period of study beyond seven years.
+A student who is on academic probation at the end of the first semester and who requests a leave of absence will be required to complete the second semester of first year JD courses, including Legal Methods, before taking upper division courses.
+See regulation III.D.2.b. - (3) A student pursuing the accelerated scheduling option must also complete a minimum of six semesters.
+(For purposes of this regulation, a summer session will count as one semester.) - (4) A student may not extend the period of study to obtain the JD degree beyond seven years from the date of matriculation. - c.
 To obtain the degree from Vermont Law School, a student must be in residence at Vermont Law School, or at a school with which Vermont Law School has an exchange program, for the last four semesters.